Emergency Dentist Rocky Hill

 Will my toothache go away on its own?

 Toothaches do not typically go away on their own.
 Because of this, it is best to schedule a checkup with a dentist to ensure that nothing serious is going on.
-There are many potential causes for a toothache, so you’ll want to rule them out with a professional as soon as you can.
+There are many potential causes for toothache, so you’ll want to rule them out with a professional as soon as you can.
 By catching issues now, you can prevent them from becoming more severe in the future.

 How should I sleep with tooth pain?

 When you have a toothache at night, it can be frustrating to get quality sleep.
-Until you are able to see your emergency dentist, keep your head elevated.
+Until you can see your emergency dentist, keep your head elevated.
 This prevents blood from rushing to your head and intensifying your toothache.
 Try taking over-the-counter pain relievers as directed and avoiding foods that are particularly acidic, cold, or hard before bed.
 Using a cold compress can also help to numb your discomfort.

 Should I visit the emergency room first for dental emergencies?

 Most emergency rooms are unable to address dental emergencies effectively, but there are a few exceptions.
-You should head to the emergency room if you have a jaw fracture or dislocation, serious cut or laceration to the face, or an abscess or infection that has become swollen to the point of affecting breathing or swallowing.
+You should head to the emergency room if you have a jaw fracture or dislocation, a serious cut or laceration to the face, or an abscess or infection that has become swollen to the point of affecting breathing or swallowing.
 In virtually any other circumstances, you should visit a dentist for treatment instead.
 If you are suffering from a dental emergency, we will always do our best to see you on the same day.

 Is my tooth pain from an infection?